-The method of uninstalling depends on the deployment method you used to install your HACloud.
+The method of uninstalling depends on the deployment method used to install Reflection for the Web.

-NOTE: Before uninstalling, always remove the node from the cluster:

-- 1 Open the MSS Administrative Console (https://hostname/adminconsole). - 2 Click Cluster Management > Nodes. - 3 Next to the node you want to remove, click Delete.
+Q Note Before uninstalling, always remove the node from the cluster: Open the MSS Administrative Console (https://hostname/adminconsole).
+Click Cluster Management > Nodes.
+Next to the node you want to remove, click Delete.